-Ultimately, I believe being environmentally healthy comes down to two things: 1) actively engaging with nature and 2) taking responsibility of the planet.
-So with that in mind, here are a few healthy habits we can incorporate into our lives to be more environmentally healthy (these habits also tend to be wallet friendly):
+Ultimately, I believe being environmentally healthy comes down to two things: 1) actively engaging with nature and 2) taking responsibility for the planet.
+So with that in mind, here are a few healthy habits we can incorporate into our lives to be more environmentally healthy (these habits also tend to be wallet-friendly):

 - Ditch the car and ride your bike, walk or take public transportation instead of driving

 - Be a conscious shopper - reuse, recycle, repurpose

 - Plant a garden in your backyard and if you don't have a backyard join a community garden